This Old Video Of Viola Davis Is Going Viral For All The Right Reasons

 Davis, a Julliard alum, has been acting in Hollywood since the early 1990s.
 Her role in the 2008 period drama Doubt (alongside Streep) is widely considered her breakthrough performance, paving the way for other award-winning roles in projects like The Help, How to Get Away with Murder, Widows, and both the play and film adaptation of August Wilson's Fences.
 Unfortunately, all of that talent and success still hasn't amassed to an equitable path as a Black actress; the Shondaland lead's career and coins are still being stifled by the forces that be.

-Last year, Davis's net worth was an estimated $12 million, a total that is devastatingly low in comparison to Streep's $150 million or the $50 million of Moore.
-The disparity is symptom of Hollywood's refusal to pay people of color (specifically Black women) what they deserve, a problem also reflected across various industries.
+Last year, Davis's net worth was an estimated USD $12 million, a total that is devastatingly low in comparison to Streep's USD $150 million or the USD $50 million of Moore.
+The disparity is symptom of Hollywood's refusal to pay people of colour (specifically Black women) what they deserve, a problem also reflected across various industries.

 Advertisement